Mandaris-LLC/react-native-navigation-full-circle/docs/styling-the-navigator.md

   preferredContentSize: { width: 500, height: 500 } // Sets the preferred size for the view controller’s view.
   modalPresentationStyle: 'formSheet' // Sets the presentation style for modally presented view controllers.
 Supported styles are: 'formSheet', 'pageSheet', 'overFullScreen', 'overCurrentContext' and 'fullScreen'.

+  largeTitle: false, // Sets the nav bar title to be in the larger iOS 11 style

   // Android only
   navigationBarColor: '#000000', // change the background color of the bottom native navigation bar.
   navBarTitleTextCentered: true, // default: false. centers the title.